SwinIA: Self-Supervised Blind-Spot Image Denoising without Convolutions: Experimental results

 We use Confocal Fish, Confocal Mice, and Two-Photon Mice datasets from the Fluorescent Microscopy Denoising Dataset~\cite{zhang2018poisson}.
-Each dataset consists of 20 views, with 50 grayscale images per view.
-Each image contains a mixture of natural Poisson and Gaussian noise.
-Ground truth image for the view is obtained by averaging all images.
-We follow~\cite{wang2022blind2unblind} and select the 19th view for testing and the rest for training.
-To avoid overfitting, we set the number of steps to 20\,000 and apply weight decay $10^{-8}$.
+Each dataset consists of 20 views, each comprising 50 grayscale images of size 512$\times$512.
+Each image contains a \textbf{natural} mixture of Poisson and Gaussian noise.
+Ground truth is obtained by averaging all images in the view.
+We follow~Wang~\etal~\cite{wang2022blind2unblind} and select the 19th view for testing and the rest for training.

-Experimental results are presented in Table~\ref{tab:fmd}.
-SwinIA performed competitively across all datasets.
-Another true BSN method by Laine~\etal~\cite{laine2019high} required knowledge about the noise model and performed worse for the real-world microscopy data with noise mixture: on average, SwinIA was better by $0.2$db PSNR and $0.01$ SSIM than Laine19-mu for both Gaussian and Poisson assumed distributions.
+The results are presented in \cref{tab:fmd}.
+SwinIA performed competitively across all datasets, yielding either best or second-best scores.
+Another BSN by Laine~\etal~\cite{laine2019high} required knowledge about the noise model and performed worse for the real-world data with noise mixture: SwinIA was better by $+0.91$dB PSNR and $+0.025$ SSIM on average for both Gaussian and Poisson assumed distributions.